Dalton Tanonaka: Humanitarian work and activism

 Training professional journalists has been a regular part of Tanonaka's career.
 Under a program coordinated by the Asia-Pacific Institute for Broadcasting Development (AIBD), he has travelled to Iran, Pakistan and Mauritius to hold workshops in broadcasting standards and skills.
 The Tanonaka International Journalism Scholarship was named for Tanonaka's father Thomas, and given to deserving university students in Indonesia.
 Winners were handed cash grants and received living stipends in cities such as Yogyakarta, Lampung, and Jakarta, the most recent in June 2013.
 As a member of the Asian American Journalists Association (AAJA), Tanonaka created and initially endowed the AAJA Minoru Yasui Memorial Scholarship in memory of the late civil rights advocate.
 It was first awarded in 1993 to promising male broadcast students to support and motivate interest in the field.

 Tanonaka has also been involved in a variety of other charitable activities in Indonesia.
 In December 2006, he was the co-creator of the "Beat The Bird Flu Concert" in Jakarta, Indonesia, to spotlight prevention measures of the deadly virus.
 He secured MetroTV's commitment in airing public service announcements and a concert special.
 An ongoing environmental disaster in Sidoarjo, East Java prompted Tanonaka and friend Ron Mullers to hold a fund-raising event in 2007 for victims of an unstoppable mudflow that wiped out homes and businesses.
 After raising nearly $10,000 with the participation of Tanonaka's rock'n'roll band, the men went personally to the mudflow site to personally hand out packets of money directly to affected residents.
 Finally, to develop and promote Indonesian artists, Tanonaka created "The Mister Moonlight Show" in 2009, a live music event with Indonesian musicians and singers for five-star hotel venues.
 It is now in its fourth year.

 Tanonaka and Mullers led a community drive to erect a statue of a young Barack Obama in a park near the U.S. president's childhood home in Jakarta, Indonesia.
 It was unveiled in December 2009, and moved to its permanent location at Obama's elementary school in February 2010.

+Controversies

+Tanonaka was arrested at his apartment in Jakarta on October 7, 2020, by officials from the Attorney General’s Office.
+Dalton is reportedly a convicted felon in a fraud case involving USD 500,000, or more than Rp 7 billion.
+The case against Tanonaka dates back to 2014.

+He was acquitted a few weeks later, on November 3, 2020.